BorisRado/azure-functions-serverless-tutorial/README.md

 ## Motivation
 The purpose of the KumuluzEE serverless framework is to allow you to deploy any JavaEE application to serverless environments without worrying about the configuration required, and without making any changes to the code.
 The project is still in its early stages and it only supports Azure Functions, but we plan on extending this functionality to other cloud providers as soon as possible!

-If you ever tried to deploy a Function app on Azure, you know that you either have to manually create all the `function.json` and `host.json` files, or that you have to use the provided library, that, as a downside, cannot be easily integrated with JavaEE applications.
-With our framework, there is no need for you to worry about all the `.json` files, that are required to run the app, nor any details about how to deploy the app to the cloud.
+If you ever tried to deploy a Function app on Azure, you know that you either have to manually create all the `function.json` and `host.json` files yourself, or that you have to use the provided library.
+This library, as a downside, cannot be easily integrated with JavaEE applications.
+With the `kumuluzee-serverless` framework, there is no need for you to worry about all the `json` files, that are required to run the app, nor any details about how to deploy the app to the cloud.
 You just take *any* existing JavaEE application, created with the KumuluzEE framework, add a single plugin to the `pom.xml`, and issue one command when you want to deploy the app.
 Sounds interesting?
 Keep reading, I'll tell you exactly how it's done!

 Note that this is just a gentle hello world example - for more information, please refer to the `README.md` that you can find on [GitHub](https://github.com/BorisRado/azure-functions-plugin).